accurateproject/accurate/docs/introduction.rst

 .. _mongodb: http://www.mongodb.org
 .. _api docs: https://godoc.org/github.com/accurateproject/accurate/apier

-To better understand the CGRateS architecture, below are some logical configurations in which CGRateS can operate:
+To better understand the AccuRate architecture, below are some logical configurations in which AccuRate can operate:

-.. note::  **RALs** - is a CGRateS component and stands for RatingAccountingLCR service.
+.. note::  **RALs** - is a AccuRate component and stands for RatingAccountingLCR service.

 .. image::  images/Simple.png
 This scenario fits most of the simple installations.
 The **Balancer** can be left out and the **RALs** can be queried directly.